 If you visit Outlook.com and sign in with your work account that has an Exchange Online mailbox via Microsoft 365, you'll automatically be redirected to the outlook.office365.com mailbox.

-And if you try to sign into a business service that needs a work or school account (like portal.office.com), you'll receive an error:
+And if you try to sign into a business service that needs a work or school account (like portal.office.com), you'll receive an error: You can't sign in here with a personal account.
+Use your work or school account instead.

 Lets look at some difference scenarios that might involve these two services together.